Energy solutions of singular SPDEs on Hilbert spaces with applications to domains with boundary conditions: Energy solutions and semigroup

 and if $p = 2$ or if $F(\eta) = \Phi(\eta(f))$ with a polynomial $\Phi$ of degree $M$, then we also have the \emph{energy estimate}

 with an implicit constant that depends on $M$ if $p > 2$. \end{lemma}

 \begin{proof} We assume without loss of generality that $F=\Pi_N F$; otherwise we use that $F=\Pi_N F$ $\mu^N$-a.s. and derive the estimate for $\Pi_N F$ in place of $F$.
-Applying the same arguments as in~\cite[Proposition 3.2]{Gubinelli2018Energy}, we obtain for any cylinder function $F$
+By time reversal of Markov processes, $u^N$ is an energy solution for the projected equation \eqref{eq:SDE} with non-linearity $B^N$ in the sense of Lemma \ref{lem:sufficient-energy}.
+Therefore, the same arguments as in~\cite[Proposition 3.2]{Gubinelli2018Energy} show that for any cylinder function $F$

 where $\mathd M^F_t = \sum_{k = 1}^N \partial_k F (u^N_t) \sqrt{2 \lambda_k} \mathd W^k_t$ and thus \( \mathd [M^F]_t = 2 \sum_{k = 1}^N \lambda_k | \partial_k F (u^N_t) |^2, \) and similarly for the backward martingale $\hat{M}^F$.
 The Burkholder-Davis-Gundy inequality now yields